fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/index.md

 - [**Multiple awards**](#awards) and prize money are available\!
 US-based students can apply for a dedicated travel grant to cover travel expenses to attend the workshop at PPoPP in Las Vegas, NV.
 - The competition is fully supported by speedcode.org, which allows you to **debug and test your parallel code online**, and provides performance analysis tools.
 You will get immediate results every time you submit the code online, without requiring access to a multicore server.
 - All participants will submit their methodology as a short paper, which will be peer-reviewed.
 Accepted papers will be **published as FCPC workshop papers along with PPoPP proceedings**.
-- Award-winning submissions and authors of accepted papers will be invited to **present their work** at the workshop (Day 0 at PPoPP).
+- Award-winning submissions and authors of accepted papers will be invited to **present their work** at the workshop (happening at PPoPP).
 More submissions will be invited to present posters.

 ## Registration